microsoft/semantic-kernel/docs/decisions/0049-agents-assistantsV2.md

 This includes optional `ExecutionSettings` which define default _run_ behavior.
 Since these execution settings are not part of the remote assistant definition, they are persisted in the assistant metadata for when an existing agent is retrieved.  `AssistantToolCallBehavior` is included as part of the _execution settings_ and modeled in alignment with the `ToolCallBehavior` associated with _AI Connectors_.

 > Note: Manual function calling isn't currently supported for `OpenAIAssistantAgent` or `AgentChat`  and is planned to be addressed as an enhancement.
 When this supported is introduced, `AssistantToolCallBehavior` will determine the function calling behavior (also in alignment with the `ToolCallBehavior` associated with _AI Connectors_).
+** Alternative (Future?) **

+A pending change has been authored that introduces `FunctionChoiceBehavior` as a property of the base / abstract `PromptExecutionSettings`.
+Once realized, it may make sense to evaluate integrating this pattern for `OpenAIAssistantAgent`.
+This may also imply in inheritance relationship of `PromptExecutionSettings` for both `OpenAIAssistantExecutionSettings` and `OpenAIAssistantInvocationSettings` (next section).

 <p align="center">
 <kbd><img src="diagrams/assistant-definition.png"  style="width: 500pt;"></kbd>